tjventurini/blog/articles/2020-04-19/README.md

     - ubuntu
 ---

 Yesterday I had to figure out why the f*** the microphone of my headset was not available in the audio settings of my PCs Ubuntu system and how to fix it.
-Here is how I could fix it.

 <!-- more -->